Subcutaneous fluids are fluids given under the skin. This means they can

 Once you see the difference that fluids make, you should be able to find

 the strength from somewhere.
-During the last twelve years I have heard
+During the last twenty years I have heard

 of literally thousands of people who have regularly given their cats